Java Program to Add Two Numbers

 }

-From the above add two numbers in the Java code snippet, you can observe that this method accepts two arguments of integer type.
+From the above code snippet, you can observe that this method accepts two integer type arguments.

 • We declared an integer variable, Sum, to store the added value within the function.